online school by Nawicon from the Noun Project

-The drawback that everyone brought was a lack of social interaction in the class, which leads to fewer opportunities to practice Spanish speaking.
-The interviewees said that they had some time to talk to other students in Spanish or do the presentations to the class in an in-person setting, but those opportunities drastically decreased in virtual classes.
-1-to-1 conversation practices are hard to happen in online classes.
-Students only talk when the teacher picked to do the activities in the book.
-I believe this classroom setting is one reason that one of the interviewees said that she feels like she is in 1-to-1 class, like a private Spanish tutor.
+The drawback that everyone brought was a lack of social interaction in the class, which leads to fewer opportunities to practice Spanish speaking with classmates.
+The interviewees said that they had time to talk to other students in Spanish or do the presentations to the class in an in-person setting, but those opportunities drastically decreased in virtual classes.
+Students only speak when the teacher calls them to answer questions in the book.
+I believe this classroom setting is one reason why one of the interviewees said she feels like she is in 1-to-1 class.

 1. Give clear and detailed instructions about tools used in the class

-Before a semester starts a teacher should provide clear and detailed instructions about the tools that that will use in the class.
+Before a semester starts, a teacher should provide clear and detailed instructions about the tools that the class will use.
 If there is a syllabus, the syllabus should have what kind of technology they will use, how they use the technology, and how to enter the class.
 You should design a class assuming that the students do not know how to use those technologies and guide them before a semester starts.
-For example, if a teacher sends a Zoom link only once, you should give the instructions or links to pages that explain how to star emails, to save link, or to search emails.
+For example, if a teacher sends a Zoom link only once, you should give the instructions or links to pages that explain how to star emails, save the link, or search emails.

 2. Use the minimum number of tools

 Learning new tools for the class can be overwhelming for some people.
 You should use a minimum number of tools and try to stick with the ones that students are familiar with.
-Try to find out what technology students are comfortable with and design the class with that technology.
-It will save so much time from learning new technology.
+Try to find out which tools students are comfortable with and design the class with those.
+It will save so much time from learning new tools.

 3. Use breakout rooms